Voluntary supplemental 457 deferred compensation plan

 News from the Office of Nevada Deferred Compensation:

 The Nevada Deferred Compensation Program (NDC) is a voluntary retirement savings program for employees of the State of Nevada, NSHE and other local government employers.
 The program is designed to supplement your other retirement savings and pensions.
-Contributions are made pre-tax and investment earnings are tax-deferred or you may invest on post-tax (Roth) basis and your investment earnings will be tax free upon eligible withdrawal.
+Contributions are made pre-tax and investment earnings are tax-deferred or you may invest on post-tax (Roth) basis and your investment earnings will be tax-free upon eligible withdrawal.
 Both types of deductions are made through payroll.
-Effective January 1, 2015, VOYA Financial (formerly ING) became a sole record-keeper for this plan.
+Effective January 1, 2015, VOYA Financial (formerly ING) became the sole record-keeper for this plan.

-How to Participate
+How to participate

 If you are interested in saving for retirement and have not enrolled in the Nevada Deferred Compensation Program, please complete your deduction changes in Workday and go to the link below to fill out the form to set up your account.